xpqz/dyalog-docs/tools/README.md

 ## The .env file

 You can gather the environment variable settings into a `.env` file which will be read by `docker-compose`.
 Create a file called `.env` in the `tools/` directory.
-There is a file `.env.template` included in the reposiory.
+There is a file `.env.template` included in the repository.
 Here's mine:

 ```
-DOCS_DIR=/Users/stefan/work/dyalog-docs/documentation
-CHM_OUTPUT_DIR=/Users/stefan/work/dyalog-docs/documentation/tools/project
-PDF_OUTPUT_DIR=/Users/stefan/work/dyalog-docs/documentation/tools/project
+DOCS_DIR=/Users/stefan/work/documentation
+CHM_OUTPUT_DIR=/Users/stefan/work/documentation/tools/project
+PDF_OUTPUT_DIR=/Users/stefan/work/documentation/tools/project
 ```

+## Running Docker on Windows

+To run `docker-compose up` on Windows, you'll need to have `Docker Desktop` for Windows installed and running. `Docker Desktop` includes both `Docker` and `Docker Compose`.

+**Install Docker Desktop for Windows**

+1. Download and run the [Docker Desktop installer](https://docs.docker.com/desktop/install/windows-install/) and follow the prompts to complete the installation.
+2. `Docker Desktop` will require you to enable the [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) feature and install a Linux kernel update package if you're on Windows 10.
+Follow the installation guide provided by the `Docker` installer.
+3. After installation, run `Docker Desktop`.
+You might need to log in with your Docker account.

+**Open a terminal**

+1. You can use either Command Prompt (cmd) or PowerShell to run Docker commands on Windows.
+2. Use the `cd` command to go to the directory containing the `docker-compose.yml` file.
+3. Run `docker-compose up`.
+This command reads the `docker-compose.yml` file in the current directory, builds the images if they don't exist, and starts the containers as specified in the file.
+4. If you've made changes to your `Dockerfile` or Docker Compose configuration and want to rebuild the images, you can use `docker-compose up --build mkdocs-server`.

 ## APL-based tools

 ### BuildGUI